CORBF Investors Have Opportunity to Lead Global Cord Blood Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., May 28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Global Cord Blood Corporation ("Global Cord" or the "Company") (OTC: CORBF).
+LOS ANGELES , May 29, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Global Cord Blood Corporation ("Global Cord" or the "Company") (OTC: CORBF).

 Class Period: June 4, 2019 – May 3, 2022